04 Dec Something is Coming to Get Me

 Everything was going just fine, I was rewatching an episode of friends while I enjoyed my second glass of wine.

-But then all of the sudden that feeling hit again.
+But then, all of a sudden, that feeling hit again.
 Panic, worry, dread… all rolled into one uncomfortable sensation that caused my skin to crawl.

 Before I knew what I was doing I was back in the kitchen looking for a knife or something to defend myself.